 Annual appraisals of our properties are conducted on a rolling basis, such that properties are appraised at different times but each property would be appraised at least once per year.
+In addition, our independent valuation advisor will conduct quarterly valuations of our single-family rental investments.
 When these appraisals are reflected in our NAV calculations, there may be a material change in our NAV per share amounts for each class of our common stock from those previously reported.
 The changes in a property's value may be as a result of property-specific changes or as a result of more general changes to real estate values resulting from local, national or global economic changes, including as a result of the coronavirus pandemic.
 In addition, actual operating results for a given month may differ from what we originally budgeted for that month, which may cause a material increase or decrease in the NAV per share amounts.
 We will not retroactively adjust the NAV per share of each class reported for the previous month.
 Therefore, because a new annual appraisal may differ materially from the prior appraisal or the actual results from operations may be better or worse than what we previously budgeted for a particular month, the adjustment to reflect the new appraisal or actual operating results may cause the NAV per share for each class of our common stock to increase or decrease, and such increase or decrease will occur in the month the adjustment is made.